strangetom/ingredient-parser/docs/source/guide/normalisation.rst

     >>> p.sentence
     '0.5 cup orange juice, freshly squeezed'

 The normalisation of the input sentence is done immediately when the :class:`PreProcessor` class is instantiated.
-The ``_normalise`` method of the :class:`PreProcessor` class is called, which executes a number of steps to clean up the input sentence.
+The :func:`_normalise` method of the :class:`PreProcessor` class is called, which executes a number of steps to clean up the input sentence.

 .. literalinclude:: ../../../ingredient_parser/preprocess.py
     :pyobject: PreProcessor._normalise